 The project focuses on understanding the complexity of the plantation agricultural system during the period of slavery.
-This includes understanding the organization of labor, the placement of structures on the landscape, and the impact the institution had on the lives of enslaved African Americans and the free white overseer class.
-How Americans survived, built community and family, and established identity surrounding race, class, status, and gender are critical questions guiding our examination and interpretation of this space.
+This includes understanding how Madison organized his labor force, placed structures on the landscape, and the impact his support of the institution of slavery had on the lives of the African Americans he enslaved and the white overseers he employed.
+How these people survived, built community and family, and established identity surrounding race, class, status, and gender, all within the system of slavery, are critical questions guiding our examination and interpretation of this space.

 Understanding the Overseer: Excavations at the Overseer's House

 Very little is known about the people who lived in the Home Farm, particularly the Overseer’s family.
 Through generous funding from the National Endowment for the Humanities, Montpelier archaeologists have begun excavations at the likely site of the Overseer’s House to better understand the lives of the people who lived at the site.
 The focus of the excavations are to identify the house, explore the yard spaces, and uncover any trash deposits associated with the home to understand how the overseer and his family built their identities around race, class, gender, and status within the context of slavery at Montpelier.

 The Montpelier Foundation hosted an online webinar to announce the Overseer’s Excavation project, and make the information about the project available to stakeholders.
 You can watch the webinar above, and click below to read the Public Notice about the grant award.

 As part of this project, Montpelier is implementing paperless field data collection!
 This will not only streamline our data collection process, but will also allow members of the public to follow along with our project live!
 Read the blog post below to see how we are doing this with our Shovel Test Pit Survey: